-Alternative operators in the market may face uncertainty as to the price owholesale network access.
+Alternative operators in the market may face uncertainty as to the price of wholesale network access.

-opportunities between different wholesale inputs.
-SMP operators may have ar incentive to set prices for wholesale loca access which are not coherent with the prices of other related services.
+SMP operator may create arbitrage opportunities between different wholesale inputs.
+SMP operators may have an incentive to set prices for wholesale local access which are not coherent with the prices of other related services.
 This may dis-incentivise efficient investment by alternative operators and create arbitrage opportunities.